vipul2802/o365hq.com/content/blog/Microsoft Threat Protection.md

 malicious URL click associated with the user, you can click into the evidence tab to find out more about this user.
-This will give you context about who they are and what's been going on with them recently within Office 365.
+This will give you context about who they are and what's been going on with them recently within Microsoft 365.
 SecOps should follow up with this user and investigate further.
-This integration of Office 365 Advanced Threat Protection with MCAS helps provide an organization extensive visibility into the threat landscape.
+This integration of Microsoft 365 Advanced Threat Protection with MCAS helps provide an organization extensive visibility into the threat landscape.
 This comprehensive protection is a key differentiator for Microsoft Threat Protection.